-IAEA's investigation.
-14 As a result, the agency's board decided to refrain from referring the matter to the U.N.
+In October 2003, Iran concluded a voluntary agreement with France, Germany, and the United Kingdom, collectively known as the "E3," to suspend its enrichment activities, sign and implement an Additional Protocol to its IAEA safeguards agreement, and comply fully with the IAEA's investigation.
+As a result, the agency's board decided to refrain from referring the matter to the U.N.
 Security Council.
-As noted above, Tehran signed this Additional Protocol in December 2003, but has never ratified it.
+As noted, Tehran signed this Additional Protocol in December 2003, but has never ratified it.